scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 </table>

 `name`.
 String that represents the name of the corresponding definition.

-`overrides`.
-Symbols that are extended or overridden by this symbol either directly or transitively.

 `tpe`.
 [Type](#type) that represents the definition signature.
 See [Languages](#languages) for more information on which definitions have